crcdng/weather_app/README.md

 * Design a nice UI / weather animations, e.g inspired by https://www.youtube.com/watch?v=MMq4wkeHkPc
 * Switch out the API with a different one as an exercise

+# Benefits

+For me, the benfit of this lightweight clean architecture is that it provides a structure in which one knows where to look for certain parts and what to test.
+It is testable because its dependencies are passed into classes via constructors.
+We can test layer by layer and mock out the layers that are depended on.
+It is possible to add, swap and remove elements of the architecture horizontally (user interface, databases, APIs) and vertically (features).
+It is likely that these benefits become only obvious in a larger project, but keeping this example minimal helps to understand the architecture.

 ## Resources

 This example code is influenced by these sources: